NJMI/njmi/README.md

 ## Welcome to NIPRO JMI Company Limited

-This app is only for emplyee of NIPRO JMI Company Limited
+This app is only for emplyees of NIPRO JMI Company Limited